 Prior to the most recent refurbishment efforts to turn the hotel back into the incredible Grant Hotel, the building was abandoned and neglected.
-If you love looking at creepy photos of the haunted Glasgow Central hotel, check out this post by Catching Photos.

 Whether or not the Grand Central Hotel in Glasgow is one of the most haunted hotels in Scotland, it has a cool history and is once again a lively and beautiful hotel to stay in.

 Address: 99 Gordon St, Glasgow G1 3SF, United Kingdom

 Book here: The Grand Central Hotel